hsmaan/CovidGenotyper/README.md

 `init = "spectral"`<br/> `metric = "cosine"`<br/> `n_neighbors
 = 50`<br/> `min_dist = 0.001`<br/> `spread = 30`<br/>
 `local_connectivity = 10`<br/>

+Similar to the DNA distance heuristic outlined above, if the minimum distance (\<1e-4) requirements for all user-uploaded sequences are met, the UMAP coordinates of the user-uploaded sequences are imputed as the coordinates of the minimum distance matched genomes from GISAID.
+Otherwise, UMAP is recomputed with the added user-data.

 #### Network analysis and minimum spanning tree (MST)